The generic crystallographic phase retrieval problem: Introduction

 \section{Introduction}

-The crystallogrpahic phase retrieval problem entails recovering a sparse signal $x \in \R^N$ from its power spectrum.
+The crystallogrpahic phase retrieval problem entails recovering a sparse signal $x \in \R^N$ from its power spectrum which denote $|Fx|^2$.
+It is, by definition, the componentwise magnitude-squared of the discrete Fourier transform $Fx$ of the signal.
 Due to its connections to X-ray crystallography there is an extensive literature, particularly for binary signals, going back to the work of Patterson \cite{patterson1934fourier, patterson1944ambiguities}.
 The mathematical foundations of this problem for vectors whose non-zero entries are generic was studied in \cite{bendory2020toward, ghosh2022sparse}.
-In \cite{bendory2020toward} several conjectures were made regarding the level of sparsity required to recover a signal (up to sign) from its power spectrum.
+In \cite{bendory2020toward} several conjectures were made regarding the level of sparsity required to recover a generic signal up to reflection and shift ambiguities from its power spectrum.

 The purpose of this paper is to consider a relaxation which we call the {\em generic crystallographic phase retrieval problem}.
 In our setup we consider signals which have sparse representations with respect to a {\em generic basis} for $\R^N$.
 In doing so we obtain optimal provable bounds for the sparsity level required to solve this phase retrieval problem.